-- The Capital Development Reserve sets aside resources to fund the revenue implications of prudential borrowing to support the delivery of the capital programme.
-It is anticipated that following the completion of the major projects in the Capital Programme, capital receipts will be received in respect of the former sites, which can be used to either repay debt or replenish this reserve. - The Workforce Management Reserve was set up to smooth the cost impact of workforce changes and has been used to fund the one-off cost of police staff redundancies to release the on-going savings of the reduction in staff costs. - The Insurance Reserve is maintained for potential liabilities and costs which fall on the Commissioner where no external insurance cover is arranged by or available to the Commissioner.
-Potential liabilities include storm damage, business interruption and claims that would fall within the Commissioner's policy excess limits. - The External Funding Reserve has been created from unspent non-conditional revenue grant income which is to be used for specific purposes in future years. - The Domestic Violence Reserve was created from an underspend against the Commissioner's Community Fund budget in 2016/17, to support work undertaken jointly with local National Health Services and Local Authority partners, over a planned period, aimed at tackling domestic abuse. - The Partnership Working Reserve has been created from an underspend against the Commissioner's Community Fund budget in 2017/18, to be used to pilot additional support for victims in specialist domestic violence courts. - The Local Criminal Justice Board (LCJB) Project Support Reserve has been created from an underspend against the Commissioner's Community Fund budget in 2017/18, to be used to pilot additional project support for the LCJB. - The NERSOU Reserve represents Northumbria's share of the North East Regional Special Operations Unit (NERSOU) reserve.
+- The Police Pension Scheme Funding Reserve has been created from the underspend against the Chief Constable's budget in 2018/19.
+This reserve will provide essential funding for one year only, to cover the increased cost of police pension contributions in 2020/21 if the government fail to meet the full cost of the increase within the police settlement. - The Insurance Reserve is maintained for potential liabilities and costs which fall on the Commissioner where no external insurance cover is arranged by or available to the Commissioner.
+Potential liabilities include storm damage, business interruption and claims that would fall within the Commissioner's policy excess limits. - The Domestic Violence Reserve was created from an underspend against the Commissioner's Community Fund budget in 2016/17, to support work undertaken jointly with local National Health Services and Local Authority partners (Health Advocates), over a planned period, aimed at tackling domestic abuse. - The Partnership Working Reserve has been created from underspends against the Commissioner's Community Fund budget in both 2017/18 and 2018/19.
+This reserve will be used in future years to support projects with partners in the public and voluntary sector, to deliver against priorities in the Police and Crime Plan. - The Local Criminal Justice Board (LCJB) Project Support Reserve was created from an underspend against the Commissioner's Community Fund budget in 2017/18, to be used to pilot additional project support for the LCJB. - The External Funding Reserve has been created from unspent non-conditional revenue grant income and other funding received during 2018/19 which is to be used for specific purposes in future years. - The NERSOU Reserve represents Northumbria's share of the North East Regional Special Operations Unit (NERSOU) reserve.